publiccodenet/about/activities/tool-management/g-suite.md

 ## G Suite Management

-G Suite's (user) administration is managed by the operations coordinator.
-The operations coordinator as well as the Chief Executive a have full adminstrative privilige.
-The operations coordinator is responsible for user management and ensures proper on-boarding and off-boarding policies are in place.
-The operations coordinator is also responsible for creating and managing groups, aliases, domain management and 3rd party app integrations.
+G Suite's (user) administration is managed by the Operations coordinator.
+The Operations coordinator as well as the Chief executive a have full adminstrative priviliges.
+The Operations coordinator is responsible for user management and ensures proper on-boarding and off-boarding policies are in place and also creates and managing groups, aliases, domain management and 3rd party app integrations.

 ## G Suite GDPR